August 6-10th, 2017

 John Steinbeck tour:

-Visit Cannery Row and the author's residence in Pacific Grove.
-Experience a reading by Wallace J. Nichols at the historically preserved Ricketts Lab on Cannery Row where Ed Ricketts and Steinbeck met to create The Log of the Sea of Cortez.
+Visit Cannery Row and the historically preserved Ricketts Lab on Cannery Row where Ed Ricketts and Steinbeck met to create The Log of the Sea of Cortez.
 The lab is not open to the public, and a special opportunity for our conference attendees.
-After a tour and special guest reading by Blue Mind author Wallace J. Nichols, and Jan Straley author of an upcoming book on Doc Ricketts, enjoy exploring Cannery Row.
-The tour bus will depart from Stevenson school on Thursday, August 13th at 2:00 and return to campus at 4:30.
+The tour will be led by docents from the Monterey Bay Aquarium and will include stories and history on John Steinbeck and Doc Ricketts from the 1930's and 40's.
+There will be a Steinbeck reading in the living room of the Rickett's House after the tour followed by a walking tour of Cannery Row to sites of inspiration for the John Steinbeck novel Cannery Row.
+The tour bus will depart from Stevenson school on Tuesday, August 8th at 2:00 and return along the scenic Pacific Grove coast route to campus at 4:00.
 The tour is open to all registered participants.

 Robert Louis Stevenson tour: